 Text messaging is so easy.
 With a few taps of a finger, we can text whatever’s on our mind to our nearest and dearest.
 And while potential clients might not be sending you winky heart emojis (or at least they shouldn’t be), they too appreciate having quick and convenient access to you in the palm of their hand.
 Two billion already use WhatsApp to text with friends and family, communicating with businesses on the app will feel natural.

 WhatsApp Business, the app’s business version, gives you the power to talk directly with your clients.
 No more stale emails.
 With the app, you can send appointment reminders, notifications, and verification codes that pop up like any other text message they may receive.
-Forget about hunting down a customer service number online, WhatsApp Business meets customers where they are — right on WhatsApp; something quite important for every Immigration Law Firm in America, and in the world.
+Forget about hunting down a customer service number online, WhatsApp Business meets customers where they are — right on WhatsApp; something quite important for every Immigration Legal Firm in America, and in the world.

 Some call this growing trend of business messaging “conversational commerce.”
 Ultimately, it’s all about answering client questions with rich, in-depth messages and engaging them on a very personal level.
 Providing this kind of customer service isn’t easy, but WhatsApp enables businesses to create a personalized environment in which to communicate one-on-one with their customers.